 Injured In An Automobile Accident?
 The Ticktin Law Group Will Fight for You.

-If you find yourself in the unfortunate predicament of being hurt by someone else’s actions, contact the The Ticktin Law Group.
-Our experienced Personal Injury attorneys can go over the facts of your particular claim to help you get a much better idea of the steps to take and the compensation you may be entitled to.
-For a free consultation, call (561) 232-2222 or complete the contact form below.
+If you find yourself in the unfortunate predicament of being hurt because of someone else’s actions, contact the The Ticktin Law Group.
+We handle all Personal Injury cases on a contingency basis, meaning you don’t pay us anything unless, and until, we recover money for you.
+Get started by scheduling a free consultation to help you determine if you have a Personal Injury case.
+During the evaluation, an experienced Personal Injury attorney will go over the particulars of your claim and provide you with a much better idea of the steps to take.
+For a free consultation, call (561) 232-2222 or complete the contact form here.